-The name Thorn-Clarke derives literally from the relationship of two long time Barossa families.
+The name Thorn-Clarke derives literally from the relationship between two long-time Barossa families.
 Founders David and Cheryl Clarke (nee Thorn) work with their son Sam in this family orientated business.
-The Thorn-Clarke family has a long history in the Barossa – six generations of involvement in the regions world famous wine industry.
+The Thorn-Clarke family has a long history in the Barossa – six generations of involvement in the region’s world famous wine industry.

-Today the Clarke family is one of the Barossa Valleys largest grape growers and winemakers with 270 hectares of vineyard spread across four sites in the Barossa and Eden Valley.
-Having grown grapes and sold the fruit to other wineries for a number of years the Thorn-Clarke name is relatively young as a winemaker with the release of the first wines in 2001.
+Today the Clarke family is one of the Barossa Valley’s largest grape growers and winemakers, with 270 hectares of vineyard spread across four sites in the Barossa and Eden Valleys.
+Having grown grapes and sold the fruit to other wineries for a number of years, the Thorn-Clarke name is relatively young as a winemaker, with the release of the first wines in 2001.

 David Clarke, Owner

 David is a vigneron and geologist which has proved a winning combination.
 He was formerly the Chairman of Australian Vintage Limited which, until its takeover by Simeon Wines Limited, was Australia’s second largest listed wine company.

 When not working and spending time with the family, chances are you will find David playing, watching or talking about his favourite sport – Cricket.

 Cheryl’s family (The Thorn’s) have been involved in the wine industry for six generations.
 Cheryl was instrumental in establishing the Mt Crawford vineyard and in the late 1990’s succeeded in convincing all that Pinot Gris was the varietal of the future.
 The Pinot Gris has worked so well at Mt Crawford we can’t keep up!